Mean Green Mother from Outer Space

 Antony Asbury puppeteered the plant from the inside, being located inside its pod.
 The artist had precedent experiences with “one-man” puppeteering and mainly the character itself, having operated stage appearances of the plant in cities such as New York and London; obviously, the film needed a far more complex and cooperative effort.
 He controlled the lower jaw, and by pushing his back up he could also maneuver the upper section.
 “Inside the plant, he was leaning forward,” Wilson said.
 “Almost like a jockey sitting on a horse — with his chest supported and his legs going out backwards.
 As he leaned forward, he looked back between his legs and upside down in a monitor.
 In his right hand he held the lower jaw and in his other the pole arm going out the back of the plant.
 That’s how he rode around on that thing.
 Other people felt rather sick when they had a go on it because there was just no sense of where you were.”
 Mechanical legs were again employed for the scene where Audrey II attempts to devour the original Audrey alive.

-The Mean Green Mother plant featured tendrils and vines like it predecessors; exclusive to it, however, were the newborn “killer buds” that form a chorus for Mean Green Mother from Outer Space.
-The 10 pods were maneuvered by one operator each.
+The newborn “killer buds” form a chorus for Mean Green Mother from Outer Space.
+The ten pods were maneuvered by one operator each.
 Their size and disposition prevented Conway’s crew from being able to make elaborate lip mechanisms.
-It was the most “crowded” set up for Audrey II — with a total of over 70 puppeteers controlling the plant at once.
+It was the most “crowded” set-up for Audrey II — with a total of over 70 puppeteers controlling the plant at once.
 Conway recalled: “many of the puppeteers were underneath the stage, and they were packed in so tightly it looked like a slave ship down there.
 All we needed was a drum.”

 In the final theatrical cut of Little Shop of Horrors, after tearing down Mushnik’s shop (a specific “destructible” version specifically built for the purpose; Martin Gutteridge designed the destruction effects) at the end of Mean Green Mother from Outer Space, Audrey II is electrocuted by Seymour and finally explodes, after muttering its last words: “oh, shit!”.
 Electronics wizard Bran Ferren (who had worked on Altered States) was hired towards the end of production to create the final demise of the extraterrestrial plant.
 He recalled: “I designed the electrocution and explosion sequence, based on discussions that I had with Frank Oz and Eric Angelson, who was the production supervisor for The Geffen Company.
 We wanted something that was funny, that would work visually within the context of the picture.
 And we wanted something that would be a big finish.
 The problem was, ‘how do we make the plant destructible?’
 The plant had originally been conceived as indestructible and there had been several scenes in the film to back that up. there was a scene, for instance, in which Seymour shot the plant and the bullets had no effect on it.
 So we edited things like that out — scenes that indicated that the plant was too durable.
 We considered a lot of different ways to destroy the plant.
 Weed killer was discussed.
 We also thought about using the old Jaws-type ending, with pressurized air tanks blowing the thing up.
 Finally, we settled on the rather surreal, stylized electrocution that you see in the film.”